rswager83/SwagFlix-Angular-Client/README.md

 ## Description:

-SwagFlix is a movie display application built using Angular and the SwagFlix REST API created for the SwagFlix-Client project.
+SwagFlix is a movie display application built using Angular and uses the SwagFlix REST API created for the SwagFlix-Client project.

 ## Key Features: